 Back to the Calling of Home

-This is exceedingly obscure, as I'm sure you can imagine, but can be found on a blogspot or two.
+This is exceedingly obscure, as I'm sure you can imagine, but can be found on blogs.
 As I said, it isn't that exciting, but might be worth it for folk fans looking for something new.
 The Mellotron input isn't that great, though, so don't go expecting a Lost Mellotron Classic.

 Difference & Repetition (1999, 35.50) ***/T*